hyperledger/firefly-fir/text/0016-token-contracts.md

 Should there be a way to trigger FireFly to call `/checkinterface` again (such as after upgrading a token connector) in order to re-initialize the list of methods supported for each operation?

+When the pool is created, should there be a way to disable the ERC165 queries that current connectors use to guess at the contract ABI?
+They're essentially harmless, but a small optimization would be to avoid these queries in the case we expect the ABI to be passed in later.
+This could involve passing a new "interface" param during pool creation, but the asynchronous/factory case is problematic, since no state is stored between the creation action and the creation event (so the event listener would not know to avoid the queries).

 Do we need to support custom interfaces for factory contracts/pool creation methods?
 The current proposal deals only with dynamic signatures for mint/burn/transfer/approval,